cnsuhao/engine1/docs/Methodology/PatientMethodology.md

 Abstract
 --------

-%BioGears allows for patient variability via a set of parameters used to define aspects of the simulated human.
-These parameters are used throughout the system models to manipulate the physiological responses and homeostatic state.  %BioGears is deployed with several defined patients created for various testing and analysis purposes.
+The engine allows for patient variability via a set of parameters used to define aspects of the simulated human.
+These parameters are used throughout the system models to manipulate the physiological responses and homeostatic state.
+The code base contains several defined patients created for various testing and analysis purposes.
 @anchor patient-intro
 Introduction
 ------------

-The %BioGears program consists of the development and integration of multiscale models for an individualized whole-body predictive patient physiology model. %BioGears incorporates existing and novel models of organs and physiological systems into a whole-body model of a single generic individual within a reference population.
+The engine was architected for the development and integration of multiscale models for an individualized whole-body predictive patient physiology model.
+The engine incorporates existing and novel models of organs and physiological systems into a whole-body model of a single generic individual within a reference population.
 Therefore, specific patient definitions are needed to create a virtual representation of the specific virtual human being simulated.
 The patient definition leverages the Commmon Data Model (CDM) to allow physiological parameters to be disseminated throughout the engine.
 @anchor patient-design
 System Design
 =============